 Laura-Kristine Krause, Director, More in Common Germany

 Laura joins More in Common from the Berlin-based think tank Das Progressive Zentrum where she headed the Future of Democracy program and built up the Democracy Lab for democratic innovations.
 Laura holds a master’s degree from the Free University of Berlin and was a Fulbright Fellow at the University of Washington.
 She published on institutional reform, digital democracy, and women in politics.
 Laura was named one of the “40 under 40” of German society and science in 2017 and took part in the recent negotiations of the German coalition agreement.

 Mathieu Lefèvre, CEO and Co-founder

-Mathieu is a co-founder and CEO of More in Common.
-Previously, he was a co-founder of Make.org, one of the largest new civic tech companies in Europe and the Executive Director of the New Cities Foundation, a think tank on the future of cities.
-He served as a Political Officer in the UN Department of Peacekeeping for five years, in Afghanistan, Lebanon and New York.
-Mathieu is a board member of Impulsion 75, a non-profit that helps school dropouts from the Paris banlieues, of Le Mouvement, (part of the Open Network) and of the Accélérateur de la Mobilisation.
+Prior to helping launch More in Common, Mathieu was a co-founder of Make.org, one of the largest new civic tech companies in Europe and the Executive Director of the New Cities Foundation, a think tank on the future of cities.
+In a past life, he served as a Political Officer in the UN Department of Peacekeeping Operations for five years in Afghanistan, Lebanon and at the UN Security Council in New York.
+He also worked in the area of governance at the World Bank and has advised a number of political campaigns in France and the US.
 Mathieu is a dual US-French citizen and lives in Paris with his family.